FraserThompson/DoctorPricerScrapers/README.md

 Once Postgres is up run `docker-compose exec server migrate` to apply migrations.

+### Backups

+To backup run `docker-compose -f docker-compose.extra.yml run backup` and it'll backup to `./backups` in a file called backup.

+To restore run `docker-compose -f docker-compose.extra.yml run restore` and it'll restore `./backups/backup`.

 #### Accessing the admin backend

-1. `docker-compose exec server createsuperuser` to make a superuser
-2. Navigate to https://localhost:8443/admin and log in with those credentials
+1. Navigate to https://localhost:8443/admin and log in with your credentials

+In dev this is `fraser` and `dev`.

 #### Doing a Manual import